MdSaddamKazmi/CAP/README.md

 This repo will help in learning CAP .
-You can follow below sequence of branches to learn.
+The details are based on "CAP with Node.js" You can follow below sequence of branches to learn.

 Sequence number : Branch name
 ------------------------------